NetworkBlockDevice/nbd/doc/proto.md

     bytes of data, read offset bytes into the file, unless an error condition has occurred.

+    If an error occurs, the server SHOULD set the appropriate error code in the error field.
+The server MUST then either close the connection, or send *length* bytes of data (which MAY be invalid).

+    If an error occurs while reading after the server has already sent out the reply header with an error field set to zero (i.e., signalling no error), the server MUST immediately close the connection; it MUST NOT send any further data to the client.

 * `NBD_CMD_WRITE` (1)

     A write request.
 Length and offset define the location and amount of data to be written.
+The client MUST follow the request header with *length* number of bytes to be written to the device.

-The server should write the data to disk, and then send the reply header.
-However, the server does not need to ensure that all data has hit the disk, unless the `NBD_CMD_FLAG_FUA` flag is set (bit 16).
+    The server MUST write the data to disk, and then send the reply message.
+The server MAY send the reply message before the data has reached permanent storage.

+    If the `NBD_FLAG_SEND_FUA` flag ("Force Unit Access") was set in the export flags field, the client MAY set the flag `NBD_CMD_FLAG_FUA` in the command flags field.
+If this flag was set, the server MUST NOT send the reply until it has ensured that the newly-written data has reached permanent storage.

+    If an error occurs, the server SHOULD set the appropriate error code in the error field.
+The server MAY then close the connection.

 * `NBD_CMD_DISC` (2)

     A disconnect request.
 The server MUST handle all outstanding requests, and then close the connection.
 A client MUST NOT send anything to the server after sending an `NBD_CMD_DISC` command.

+    The values of the length and offset fields in a disconnect request are not defined.

 * `NBD_CMD_FLUSH` (3)

     A flush request; a write barrier.
-The server MUST NOT send a successful reply header for this request before all write requests that were completed before this command have hit the disk (using fsync() or similar).
+The server MUST NOT send a successful reply header for this request before all write requests for which a reply has already been sent to the client have reached permanent storage (using fsync() or similar).

+    A client MUST NOT send a flush request unless `NBD_FLAG_SEND_FLUSH` was set in the export flags field.

-    In this command, "len" and "offset" are reserved, and should be set to all-zero.
+    For a flush request, *length* and *offset* are reserved, and MUST be set to all-zero.

 * `NBD_CMD_TRIM` (4)